sigcpp/sigcpp.github.io/_posts/2020-06-20-what-the-actual-const.md

 Array decay types with and without data `const`ness are frequently used with [C-strings]( {{ '/2020/03/30/exploring-c-strings' | relative_url }} ), which are just
 `char` arrays.
-For example, the library function [`std::strcpy`](https://en.cppreference.com/w/cpp/string/byte/strcpy) receives the destination array as `char*` so that the destination can be modified, but it receives the source array as `const char*` because the source is only read.
+For example, the library function [`std::strcpy`](https://en.cppreference.com/w/cpp/string/byte/strcpy) receives the destination array as `char*` so that it can be modified, but the function receives the source array as `const char*` because the source is only read.

 **Note:** The term "pointer to array" is commonly used to mean a pointer to the first